hackle/blogger/src/raw/lens-for-reducer.md

-Once having got used to the idea, it's not hard to see that any `lens` implementation can help reduce boilerplate in dealing with complex data structure, for example, in so-called "reducer" functions as in Redux.
-Let's see how we can utilise something simple as `tsMiniLens` to arrive at a minimalistic replacement for the usual reducers.
+Once having got used to the idea, it's not hard to see that any `lens` implementation can help reduce boilerplate in dealing with complex data structure, for example, with so-called "reducer" functions in Redux.
+Let's see how we can utilise something as simple as `tsMiniLens` to build a minimalistic replacement for the usual reducers.

 This replacement would look as follows: